Pabitra Kumar Deka: Middle years

-Marxism and literature
+Progressive literature

 During the 1960s and 1970s, Deka was drawn to leftist thoughts and activities.
-In 1967, he along with two other employees of the Assam Tribune group published a magazine called Samakalin edited by Amulya Barua and later Padma Borkotoki.
+In 1967, he along with Gobind Chandra Gogoi and Amal Barua, employees of the Assam Tribune group published a progressive magazine called Samakalin edited by Amulya Barua and later Padma Borkotoki.
 After the magazine closed down, Deka along with Nitya Bora published and edited a little magazine called Naxa in 1970 where the chief adviser was Dr. Hiren Gohain.
 The magazine Naxa was controversial at that time and also ceased publication after a few years.
 During this period, he also started an amateur theatre group called Naxa Natya Parishad where he produced plays, including Maxim Gorky’s Enemies, Surjahara and Bertolt Brecht’s Maa.
 The play Maa based on Gorky’s novel ‘Mother’ was staged in 1974, with music direction by Dr. Bhupen Hazarika.
 People's Art Theatre of Kolkata performed some of their plays in Assam under Naxa Natya Parishad in the seventies.